DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci.md

 ## Use Alternative Images

-This guide uses the `cimg/node:lts-browsers`, an official CircleCI Docker image that comes with `lts` version of node and browser dependencies pre-installed.
+This guide uses the `cimg/node:lts-browsers`, an official CircleCI Docker image that comes with `lts` version of Node.js and browser dependencies pre-installed.
 This image is in beta.
 If you run into problems with it, use one of the images listed below.

 ### Use a TestCafe Image